The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Selkies are typically found along the coasts of Scotland and Ireland in mythology.

-While sharing some similarities, selkies and mermaids are distinct creatures in mythology.
-A big difference between Selkies and Mermaids is that when selkies leave the water they shed their seal skin and become fully human.
-This contrasts the traditional mermaids who transform their seal tail into human legs.
+While they share some similarities, selkies and mermaids are distinct creatures in mythology.
+A big difference between Selkies and Mermaids is that when selkies leave the water, they shed their seal skin and become fully human.
+This contrasts with the traditional mermaids who transform their seal tails into human legs.

 Are Selkies Fairies or Fae?

-Selkies are sometimes considered fairies or fae due to their supernatural abilities, though this is just one of many theories in Celtic and Norse mythology about how the Selkies came to be.
-They are also thought by some to be either humans who had committed sinful wrongdoing, or fallen angels.
+Selkies are sometimes considered fairies or fae due to their supernatural abilities.
+However, this is just one of many theories in Celtic and Norse mythology about how the Selkies came to be.
+They are also thought by some to be either humans who had committed sinful wrongdoing or fallen angels.

-Kimberly Gordon was inspired by the Legend of the Selkie, when designing her fashion collection, especially the idea that one can rediscover their freedom when they overcome their challenging circumstances.
+Kimberly Gordon was inspired by the Legend of the Selkies when designing her fashion collection.
+She was especially partial to the idea that people can rediscover their freedom when they overcome their challenging circumstances.

 Have you ever heard of the Legend of the Selkies?
 Let us know in the comments below.